Phadoo131/OddandEven/README.md

 # OddandEven

-This is a trial README file.
+This is a trial for README file.
+(GitHub testing using Git command)